-Rod Cowan is currently in his ninth season as the Head Coach of the SVSU Men's and Women's Cross Country/Track & Field teams.
+Rod Cowan is currently in his 10th season as the Head Coach of the SVSU Men's and Women's Cross Country/Track & Field teams.
 Cowan was introduced as men's and women's cross country/track & field coach in December of 2009.

 In the 2017-2018 season, the Cardinal men's cross country team earned second place and the women placed fourth at the GLIAC Cross Country Championships.
 Maggie Pawelczyk and Morgan Fuerst earned All-GLIAC Second-Team honors.
 Parker Eisengruber, Timmy Kimball, Clyde Anderson, Austin Mandernach, and Branden Bohling all earned ALl-GLIAC Second-Team accolades as well.
 The men's team finished sixth and women finished ninth at the NCAA Midwest Regional meet.